Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 There is still the question of how large is $X_H$ at the hitting time $m_\cH$for Hamilton cycles.
 Cooper and Frieze \cite{CF1} showed that w.h.p. $G_{m_\cH}$ contains $(\log n)^{n-o(n)}$ Hamilton cycles, which is best possible up to the value of the $o(n)$ term.
 Glebov and Krivelevich \cite{GK} proved that $(\log n)^{n-o(n)}$ can be improved to $(\log n/e)^n(1-o(1))^n$ .
 On the other hand, if we want the expected number of Hamilton cycles at time $m_{\cH}$ then McDiarmid \cite{McD1} proved that $\E(X_H)\approx 8(n-1)!(\p n)^{1/2}4^{-n}$.
 The discrepancy between this and previous results stems from the fact that the expectation is dominated by the likely number of Hamilton cycles when the hitting time is $\Omega(n^2)$.
 This number compensates for the unlikely hitting time of $\Omega(n^2)$. \begin{Problem} W.h.p., at time $m_{\cH}$, there are $n!p^ne^{o(n)}$ Hamitlon cycles.
-Determine $o(n)$ as accurately as possible. \end{Problem}
+Determine $o(n)$ as accurately as possible. \end{Problem} Glock and Sgueglia \cite{GlSg} proved that for every fixed $k$ there exists $C=C(k)$ such that if $p\geq C\log n/n$ then w.h.p. $G_{n,p}$ contains $k$-edge disjoint perfect matchings with the property that every pair of such matchings form a Hamilton cycle.